jware-solutions/ggca/README.md

 # Gene GEM Correlation Analysis (GGCA)

 Computes efficiently the correlation (Pearson, Spearman or Kendall) and the p-value (two-sided) between all the pairs from two datasets.
+It also supports [CpG Site IDs][cpg-site].

 ## Requirements